Using SPORT AND EDUCATION AS

 what we want to achieve

-Our mission is to provide meaningful ways for women and girls to connect and thrive across 2 continents; Europe & The Middle East, using sport and education.
+Our mission is to provide meaningful ways for women and girls to connect and thrive using sport and education.

-We want to actively participate in changing the status quo in these two areas, and we aim to provide ways to help people participate in that goal too.
+We want to actively participate in changing the status quo in areas we operate, and we aim to provide ways to help people participate in that goal too.

 We use football and education as powerful tools in creating social inclusion and belonging, as well as highlighting the valuable contribution of women and girls from all cultural and social backgrounds, especially ethnic minorities, refugees, immigrants and migrants.